 Objection Any Relevant Requirement The proposal for the re-subdivision from the current north south direction to the proposed east west direction has no real bearing on the day-to-day operation of a farm or fattening lambs.
-Clause 35.07 Farming Zone Officer's Response: The justification provided for the he reconfiguration of the lots is discussed further in the discussion section of this report.
-The only benefit clearly is to create a block on the corner of Ralstons Road and Bungaree Creswick Road and a second block with Road frontage to Bungaree Creswick Road.
+Clause 35.07 Farming Zone Officer's Response: The justification provided for the further in the discussion section of this report. ne reconfiguration of the lots is discussed The only benefit clearly is to create a block on the corner of Ralstons Road and Bungaree Creswick Road and a second block with Road frontage to Bungaree Creswick Road.
 Under the current planning provisions for the Farming Zone, Clause 35.07 the property is already under the required land size for subdivision and should be consolidated back to one lot, as is the current process for planning applications covering multiple titles on farming land less than 40ha.
-Clause 35.07 Farming Zone Officer's Response: The reconfiguration of the lots has been justified in part by the current

-Officer's Response: The reconfiguration of the lots has been justified in part by the current location of fencing and that a title boundary runs through the middle of the large dam.
-This would not be an issue if the land was to be retained in one ownership.
+Clause 35.07 Farming Zone Officer's Response: The reconfiguration of the lots has been justified in part by the currer location of fencing and that a title boundary runs through the middle of the large dam.
+The would not be an issue if the land was to be retained in one ownership.
 As mentioned in the application, the farming land within the Pootilla area is exceptionally fertile and should be farmed accordingly.
 Currently no genuine reason for the re subdivision has been provided that could be considered genuine as all the points mentioned in the RFI letter dated 7 September 2022 have no bearing whatsoever on running a farm or managing the land.
 Officer's Response: The re-subdivision does not accord with the purpose and decision guidelines of the Farming Zone as also identified by the objector.